fiso64/MusicBee-Auto-Update-Playlist-Order/README.md

-## Auto Update Playlist Order Plugin for MusicBee
+## Playlist Sync & Sort Utils Plugin for MusicBee

 This MusicBee plugin automatically updates the "natural" play order of static playlists based on your custom configurations.